Weyl Spreading Sequence Optimizing CDMA: Simulation Results

 \subsection{Comparison with SP Sequence}

 The Song-Park (SP) sequences have been proposed in \cite{song_park}.
 We set the length $N=30$ and the number of the users $K=7$.
 Then, the maximum number of the users of the SP sequences is 14.
 Thus, we compare them with four types of the Weyl spreading sequences.
 We choose the parameters as $(K_{\max},\gamma) = \{(30,1/(2N)), (30,1/(2K)), (14,1/(2N)), (14, 1/(2K))\}$.
 The parameter $K_{\max} = 14$ represents the situation where the maximum number of the users is 14.
 Thus, the Weyl spreading sequences $\left\{\tilde{w}_{k,n}(14,\gamma)\right\}$ have the same feature to the SP sequences.
-Figure 4 shows the relation between the $E/N_0$(db) and BER.
+Figure \ref{fig:sp} shows the relation between the $E/N_0$(db) and BER.
 The BER of the Weyl spreading sequences whose $K_{\max} = 30$ is higher than one of the SP sequences.
 However, the BER of the Weyl spreading sequences whose $K_{\max} = 14$ and one of the SP sequences are the same.
 Further, the BER of the Weyl spreading sequences whose $K_{\max} = 14$ is the same BER in different $\gamma$.
-This result and the result of subsection (A) could suggest that the optimal parameter $\gamma$ depends on $N$, $K$ and $K_{\max}$.
+These results could suggest that the optimal parameter $\gamma$ will depend on $N$, $K$ and $K_{\max}$.
 The BER of the global solutions is lowest and each BER of them is the same in $\gamma = \frac{1}{2N}$ and $\frac{1}{2K}$.
-By taking into account these, we conclude that the BER of the global solution is independent of $\gamma$.
+This result corresponds to our conclusion that the BER of the optimal sequences is independent of $\gamma$.